Thisisjameswyn/BakeryVendor.Solution/README.md

 ### Description
 This is my week 2 C# project for Epicodus.
-The objective is to make a console application that allows a user to add a vendor and then place an order for said vendor.
+The objective is to make a web application that allows a user to add a vendor and then place an order for said vendor.
 The user can navigate different entered vendors and see the placed orders for each.

 ### Technologies Used
 * C#
-* .Net Core 5.0
+* AspDotNet Core MVC Framework
-* MSTest
+* .NET v5
-* DOTNET
+* Razor

 ## Setup/Installation Requirements